postsharp/Metalama.Documentation/content/conceptual/architecture/usage.md

 In the following example, we use a namespace fabric to restrict the accessibility of internal members to this namespace.
 A warning is reported when this rule is violated, like in the `ForbiddenInheritor` class.

-[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Fabric_InternalNamespace.cs tabs="target"]
+[!metalama-file ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Fabric_InternalNamespace.cs ]

 ### Example: Forbidding the use of floating-point arithmetic from the Invoicing namespace

 Using floating-point arithmetic in operations involving currencies is a common pitfall.
 Instead, `decimal` numbers should be used.
 In the following example, we use a project fabric to validate all references to the `float` and `double` types.
 We report a diagnostic when they are used from the `**.Invoicing` namespaces.

-[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Fabric_ForbidFloat.cs tabs="target"]
+[!metalama-file ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Fabric_ForbidFloat.cs]

 > [!div class="see-also"]